Enter your keyword

 Day 2

-You can spare and entire day for Haeundae and Gwanggali Beach to hang out, laze around or just spend a few hours to soak in the coastal city vibe.
+You can spare an entire day for Haeundae and Gwanggali Beach to hang out, laze around or just spend a few hours to soak in the coastal city vibe.
 You can include Haedong Yonggung Temple and the nearby island.

 Day 3